 The master bedroom, with picture window and large floor to ceiling, double width, patio doors leading to outside terrace, gives fabulous views (from the comfort of your pillow!) down towards the valley and coastline!!
 There are built-in wardrobes, king-size bed, 2 bedside cabinets with side-lamps, dressing table with mirror above and chair, large ceiling fan and door leading to the en-suite bathroom.
 (An AirCon/heater unit is also available if required for an additional cost - although in the owners' & previous guests' opinions these are not required).Hairdryer provided.
 Bathroom en-suite has a bidet, toilet, twin wash hand basins, separate shower cubicle and bath with screen & shower over.
 Window from the bathroom has country views to the rear (frosted).

 Shared by the two twin-bedded double rooms, the bathroom comprises: twin wash hand basins, bath with screen and shower over, toilet and frosted glass window (with venetian blinds) to internal open-air courtyard.

 BEDROOMS 2 & 3:

 Both double bedrooms have large ceiling fans, built in wardrobes, twin beds (4 in total), side cabinets and lamps, chairs and full length mirrors.
 Also,single width glass patio doors leading to private balconies with views of countryside or coastline.
-Hairdryers provided.
-A fold-up large single bed is also available to accommodate a 7th person for an additional charge of £100 p.w.
+Hairdryers provided. * A fold-up large single bed (including all bedding and associated laundry is also available to accommodate a 7th person, (including the increased requirement for mains services) for an additional charge of £100 p.w.

 Having a toilet, small wash hand basin and frosted glass window opening onto the open air courtyard (with Venetian blinds for privacy).
 Very useful if both the family bathroom and master bathroom en-suite are occupied when you're all getting ready to go out for the evening!!!